-Review Summary: Jenny T Colgan’s Resistance Is Futile is a wonderful romantic comedy come save-the-world adventure with a rebellious, geeky tone.
+Jenny T Colgan’s Resistance Is Futile is a wonderful romantic comedy come save-the-world adventure with a rebellious, geeky tone.
+Read on for our full review of this under-appreciated gem.

 Resistance Is Futile Synopsis: